Colorado Truck Driver Closed His Eyes In Terror Moments Before Crash That Killed Four

-On Thursday, 23-year-old semi driver Rogel Lazaro Aguilera-Mederos was heading along Interstate 70 not far from Denver, Colorado.
+On Thursday, 23-year-old truck driver Rogel Lazaro Aguilera-Mederos was heading along Interstate 70 not far from Denver, Colorado.
 He was quickly approaching rows of backed up traffic but did not slow down in time.
 He collided with about 28 cars and trucks before coming to a stop.
 The extensive accident caused a massive fire and took the lives of at least four people.
 Several more individuals sustained injuries.

 Why didn’t Aguilera-Mederos stop?
-He’s claiming the brakes failed but this has yet to be proven.
-He’s being arrested and held for four counts of vehicular homicide in relation to the crash, according to CNN News.
+He’s claiming the brakes failed, but this has yet to be proven.
+He’s been arrested and held on four counts of vehicular homicide in relation to the crash, according to CNN News.
 His bond is set at a hefty $400,000.

-Aguilera-Mederos told police that he was driving at about 85mph when he saw the piled up traffic and attempted to stop.
+Aguilera-Mederos told police that he was driving at about 85 mph when he saw the piled up traffic and attempted to stop.
 However, the brakes failed preventing him from doing so safely.
 He also tried to pull into the shoulder, but was unable to do so because another semi had already been pulled over there.
 In the moments before the crash, Aguilera-Mederos claimed he believed he would die upon impact.
 He shut his eyes in terror.

 RT @CBSEveningNews: It took police in Colorado more than half a day to determine how many people died in a chain reaction crash on Thursday; at least 28 cars and trucks were involved https://t.co/we051yn4A3 https://t.co/dB1Go1fmTB